Emmylou Harris: Songbird’s Flight

-Country Music Hall of Fame member Emmylou Harris, winner of 13 Grammys and a Lifetime Achievement Award from the Recording Academy, will be featured in a new exhibition, Emmylou Harris: Songbird’s Flight, opening Oct.
-5, 2018, at the Country Music Hall of Fame and Museum.
-The exhibit will run until Aug.
-4, 2019.
+Country Music Hall of Fame member Emmylou Harris, winner of thirteen Grammys and a Lifetime Achievement Award from the Recording Academy, is featured in a new exhibition, Emmylou Harris: Songbird’s Flight, open October 5, 2018, through August 4, 2019, at the Country Music Hall of Fame and Museum.

 Emmylou Harris: Songbird’s Flight, will explore the musical and personal journeys of an artist who has, for nearly fifty years, captivated both her industry peers and her music fans.
 Johnny Cash called Harris his favorite female vocalist, and Bruce Springsteen hails her as a national treasure.
 Harris commands great respect in the worldwide music community, and the exhibit will tell her story and expand her legacy by sharing her compelling music with museum visitors, who number more than a million annually.